raulespim/jetpack-compose-pathway/Unit 2/DiceRoller/README.md

 ### What you'll build
 An interactive Android app called Dice Roller that lets users roll a dice and shows them the result of the roll.

+### Update
+This project contains an additional update for Build Variants / Build Types / Flavours learning.